Staying in Touch

 Communication should be easy if you have access to email.
 At the same time, understand that access to email overseas is not always as readily available as it is in the U.S.

-It is highly encouraged that you have a working cell phone while you're abroad.
+For health and safety purposes, it is required that you have a working cell phone while you're studying abroad.
+This means you should have the ability to make calls and send texts without wifi service.
 You may also use this cell phone to contact your loved ones at home.
 Be sure to contact your phone provider prior to departure if you're taking your U.S. cell phone with you.
 Many phone providers offer special services that, for a small monthly fee, can cut the cost of your calls and texts considerably.
-Another option is to purchase a calling card with reduced rates for the country in which you will be studying.